BettercareHealth/bettercare/README.md

 *	`wrap-left` puts the image on the left with the text wrapping on its right
 *	`wrap-right` puts the image on the right with the text wrapping on its left (this looks better than wrap-left)
+*	`full-width` sets the image to be as wide as possible, filling the horizontal text area
 *	`full-page` sets the max image size to 15cm high, to fill a page
 *	`half-page` sets the max image size to 8cm, about half a page including caption
 *	`quarter-page` sets the max image size to 3cm, about a quarter of the page including caption.